 DOES NOT INVOLVE DOES INVOLVE Focusing exclusively on women.
 Focusing on inequalities and differences between and among men and women.
 If you do decide to work with women due to the discrimination they face, initiatives should be based on analysis of gender roles and relationships.
+Initiatives could also consider the shifting roles of men in migration processes and work with men and boys for greater gender equality.
 Treating women only as a 'vulnerable or minority group.'
 Recognizing that both women and men are actors.
 Not identifying women as victims, but recognizing their agency and significant roles in their communities.
+In addition, train male participants and staff on gender equality and transforming masculinities so that they can pro-actively work on the empowerment of migrant women.
 The same treatment of women and men in all situations regardless of context.
 Design of interventions that take into account inequalities and differences between men and women.
 Structure resources so that programs recognize inequalities and attempt to rectify them.
+For example, joint campaigns or programs between migrant women and men's groups can address rights violations that affect both, such as abuse by employers.
+These programs should then examine further how this might function differently, where men may face more public harassment whereas women may face abuse privately and compounded with sexual harassment or violence.
 Efforts to attain only or always equal participation (50/50 men and women) in projects or staff employed within organizations.
 A move beyond counting the number of participants to look at the quality of their participation and the desired impacts of initiatives on each sex.
 Recognition that equal opportunities for women within organizations is only one aspect of gender equality.
-Assumption that all women (or all men) will have the same interests.
-Understanding the differences among different groups of women (and men) based on other criteria such as social class, ethnicity, religion, age, etc. Assumption regarding who does what work and who has which responsibilities.
-Understanding the specific situation and documenting actual conditions and priorities.
-Carrying out context-specific analysis and consultations.
+Beyond representation by numbers, programs can shift the roles assigned to women and men.
+Affirmative action practices should be used to promote women's leadership roles in organizations as decision-makers, team leaders, and in traditionally 'male' roles.
+This also means men can assume roles of support work build new skills and thinking.